 - In the event of a crash, depending on how alert and injured you are, you are likely to be robbed of your possessions including your bike. always have your identity document preferably in a pocket in your clothing.

 - These tips in the article You and a Car Have Collided.
-Now What? by Bike Noob can come in handy even in a Nairobi Bike-Car crush situation.
+Now What? by Bike Noob can come in handy even in a Nairobi Bike-Car crash situation.

 - Your bike may not be insured, make sure you have an idea of how much it would take to replace it.